telerik/winforms-docs/controls/splitcontainer/splitter-buttons.md

 ````

+{{endregion}}

->note Since **R3 2020 SP1** RadSplitContainer offers **DefaultColapseDirection** property that indicates the default colapse direction when performing a double click on SplitterElement to colapse a SplitPanel.
+>note Since **R3 2020 SP1** RadSplitContainer offers **DefaultCollapseDirection** property that indicates the default collapse direction when performing a double click on SplitterElement to collapse a SplitPanel.

 For horizontal splitters you can set **RadDirection.Up** or **RadDirection.Down**.
 For vertical splitters you can set **RadDirection.Left** or **RadDirection.Right**.
-Here is an example how you can change the colapse direction to right when you have vertical splitters which direction by default is left:
+Here is an example how you can change the collapse direction to right when you have vertical splitters which direction by default is left:

 {{source=..\SamplesCS\SplitContainer\SplitterButtons.cs region=DefaultColapseDirection}}
 {{source=..\SamplesVB\SplitContainer\SplitterButtons.vb region=DefaultColapseDirection}}